 \parbox[position][height][inner-pos]{width}{text}

-is a box whose contents are created in
+A parbox is a box whose contents are created in

-mode.
-The \parbox
+paragraph mode.
+The \parbox has two mandatory

 arguments:

-- specifies the width of the parbox, and
+width - specifies the width of the parbox, and

-- the text that goes inside the parbox.
-LaTeX will position a parbox
+text - the text that goes inside the parbox.
+LaTeX will position a parbox so its centre lines up with the

 centre of the text line.
 The optional position argument allows you to